xaviripo/bachelor-thesis/thesis/contents/1-preliminaries/2-hott.md

 In type theory, every *term* has a unique assigned *type*.
 Note two important differences with respect to set theory:

 1. A term must belong to, at least, one type.
-In type theory it makes no sense to talk about a typeless term, and we can not do much with it if we do not know its type.
+In type theory it makes no sense to talk about a typeless term, and we cannot do much with it if we do not know its type.
 All the equations and computations involving a term expect it to have an assigned type.

 2. A term must belong to, at most, one type.
-That is to say, terms can not belong to two or more types at the same time.
+That is to say, terms cannot belong to two or more types at the same time.
 Note that, in particular, an analogous notion to that of a subset is not possible--at least not without some intermediate structure.

 We write